The Pelagic Zone

 [Origin of the word: Gr.
 Epi - 'near to, upon']

-The epipelagic zone stretches from the surface down to the depth where photosynthesis can no longer occur because of the limited light.
-In general the epipelagic zone is considered to be between the surface down to about 200m, although since light is absorbed quickly with depth, only a small percentage of the sunlight ever reaches this far down.
+The epipelagic zone stretches from the surface down to the depth where photosynthesis can no longer occur because of the limited light, generally about 200 meters.
+Since light is absorbed quickly with depth, only a small percentage of the sunlight ever reaches this far down.

 Since sunlight is needed for photosynthesis, nearly all primary production of the ocean occurs here.
 In fact, a great percentage of the oxygen in the atmosphere comes from the primary production out in the open oceans!
-As a result of this, the epipelagic zone is also where most pelagic animals are found.
-And if you were animals here, they are often big.
-Tunas, sharks and large marine mammals such as whales and dophins travel in these waters.
+As a result of this, the epipelagic zone is also where most pelagic animals are found, and they are often big.
+Tunas, sharks and large marine mammals such as whales and dolphins travel in these waters.
 We also find planktonic jellyfish and comb jellies.

 The photosynthetic organisms here are dominated by phytolankton, diatoms and dinoflagellates that have evolved specialized features to stay in the surface waters and not sink such as air bubbles or small droplets of special oils.
 Some also have spines that increase their surface area and slows down sink rate.

-A camoflage coloration found on many animals that live in the open ocean is counter-coloration: Light colored undersides and darker backs.
+A camouflage coloration found on many animals that live in the open ocean is counter-coloration: light-colored undersides and darker backs.
 Seen from above, a dark back blends in better with the darkness of the depth, but a light colored belly will blend in better with the bright surface when seen from below.

-General depth range of the Epipelagic Zone: 0 - 200m
+General depth range of the Epipelagic Zone: 0 – 200 meters

 Mesopelagic – The Twilight Zone